koibots8230/Newbie-Orientation/exercises/MotorsAndEncoders.md

 Before we get started, first you need to have REV lib installed.
 REV lib is simply a library used to control things like spark maxes.
 To install it, either press the W icon in the top right of your VS code, or press F1 (you may have to use Fn + F1).
 Then, find manage vendor libraries in the search bar, hit install new libraries(online), and copy paste the following into the text box: `https://software-metadata.revrobotics.com/REVLib-2023.json`

-If you check the vendordeps folder, REVLib.json should be there!
+If you check the *vendordeps* folder, REVLib.json should be there!

 ## Motors

 Motors are the main thing that make the robot move.
-To put it simply, they rotate.
+To put it simply, they spin.
 To control the motors, we use what are called CAN spark maxes.
-A spark max is a kind of motor controller, which allows us to easilly make the motor move at variable speeds in either direction.
-To define an instance of a sparkmax, use the following:
+A spark max is a kind of motor controller, which allows us to easily make the motor move at variable speeds in either direction.
+To define an instance of a spark max, use the following:
 ```java
 private CANSparkMax motor = new CANSparkMax(Constants.MOTOR_PORT, MotorType.kBrushless);
 ```